Sunburn: UV intensity

 Erythemal dose rate at three Northern latitudes.
 (Divide by 25 to obtain the UV Index.)
 Source: NOAA.

 Because of variations in the intensity of UV radiation passing through the atmosphere, the risk of sunburn increases with proximity to the tropic latitudes, located between 23.5° north and south latitude.
 All else being equal (e.g., cloud cover, ozone layer, terrain, etc.), each location within the tropic or polar regions receives approximately the same amount of UV radiation over a year.
 In the temperate zones between 23.5° and 66.5°, UV radiation varies substantially by latitude and season.
 The higher the latitude, the lower the intensity of the UV rays.
 Sun intensity in the northern hemisphere is greatest during May, June and Julyand in the southern hemisphere, November, December and January.
 On a minute-by-minute basis, the amount of UV radiation depends on the Sun's angle.
 Ultraviolet radiation is easily determined by the height ratio of any object to the size of its shadow.
 Height is measured parallel to the Earth's gravitational field and the projected shadow is measured on a flat, level surface.
 For objects wider than skulls or poles, the height and length are best measured relative to the same occluding edge.
 The most significant risk is at solar noon when shadows are at their minimum, and the Sun's radiation passes most directly through the atmosphere.
 Regardless of one's latitude (assuming no other variables), equal shadow lengths mean equal amounts of UV radiation.

 The skin and eyes are most sensitive to damage by UV at 265–275 nm wavelength, which is in the lower UVC band that is rarely encountered except from artificial sources like welding arcs.
 Longer wavelengths of UV radiation cause most sunburn because those wavelengths are more prevalent in ground-level sunlight.

 Skin type

 Skin type determines the ease of sunburn.
 People with lighter skin tones and limited capacity to develop a tan after UV radiation exposure have a greater risk of sunburn.
-Fitzpatrick's Skin phototypes classification describes the normal variations of skin responses to UV radiation.
+Fitzpatrick's skin phototype system describes the normal variations of human skin responses to doses of UVB radiation.
 Persons with type I skin have the greatest capacity to sunburn, and type VI have the least capacity to burn.
-However, all skin types can develop sunburn.
+However, all skin types can develop sunburn or skin cancer.